cclephan/PenPlotter/README.md

 Description

 Our proposed design will utilize a radial arm rotating around a hub.
-The rotation will be carried out by a wheel at the end of the arm, driven by a Pittperson Gearmotor.
+In the top right corner of the piece of paper we will provide rotation to the system.
+The torque will be provided by a Pittperson Gearmotor.
+The gearmotor will provide torque to our radial arm which will consist of a rail system on which a flat bracket carrying the pen is mounted.
+The rail system will consist of metal tubes that we hope to find around the Aero Hanger and will be supported by 3D printed brackets.
+The pen carrying bracket will be moved radially by a belt.
+The belt will be obtained from Vex robotics and it will also be driven by a Pittperson Gearmotor.
+At the end of the rail system, we will mount a wheel in order to allow for free rotation of the system.
 The wheel will likely be a hobby wheel for RC cars that we will obtain from Zacsters.
-The pen carrier will be moved radially by a belt design.
-The belt will be obtained from Vex robotics.
-The belt will be driven by a Pittperson Gearmotor.
-The belt system will be supported by rails which will consist of metal tubes that we hope to find around the Aero Hanger.
-The pen carrier will be raised and lowered using a hobby servo obtained from Zacsters.
-It will likely be an SG90 servo.
-The required brackets will be 3D printed at Mustang 60, which we believe is free.
+The pen carrier will be raised and lowered using an SG90 servo obtained from Zacsters.
+Any brackets will likely be 3D printed at Mustang 60.

-The system will be mounted in the top right corner of the paper with the Pittperson Gearmotor providing rotary motion.
-The rails that extend past the diameter of the 6 x 4 inch paper.
-The wheel will be mounted at the end of the rail system in order to avoid disrupting the paper.
-Between the rails will be the belt which will move radially between the two rails.
+For our rail system, we want the rails to extend past the diameter of the paper in order to prevent the wheel from disrupting or damaging the paper.
+The rails will provide a fixed length between the motor and the wheel while also allowing the pen to move freely back and forth.

+One possible concern with our design is if the provided Pittperson Gearmotors can provide enough torque to drive the radial arm rails.
+Another concern of ours is implementing the rails to drive the pen radial motion as this is something we are both inexperienced with.